An Intriguing 1940s Cybis Beauty

 Dipped Lace

-This lady wears the “dipped lace” accessory that the studio used for a number of their Cordey busts, especially the larger ones.
+This lady wears the “dipped lace” accessory that the studio used on many of their Cordey items.
 The process was relatively simple: A piece of lace was dipped into a vat of liquid porcelain (“slip”) mixed to a thinner than normal consistency, and then draped around the greenware bust or figure as desired.
 When the piece was put into the kiln for the bisque firing, the high heat would vaporize the lace and leave only the porcelain coating behind.
 Voila!
 Porcelain lace.
 The same technique was used for pieces of solid fabric as well.
 Our 1940s lady wears a dipped-lace headscarf with a solid-fabric edge trim.

-Turning for a moment to the solid-fabric edge, the same painted blue-curlicues design has been found once before on a 1940s Cybis piece:
+Turning for a moment to the solid-fabric edge, the same painted blue-curlicues design has been seen on some other Cybis pieces.

-This madonna has been seen in two colorways, the other having brown hair and a darker blue paint for the design.
+This madonna bust has been seen in two colorways, the other having brown hair and a darker blue paint for the design.
 Sadly, no signature photo was provided for either, so we don’t know how either of them are signed.
-I would not be at all surprised if they are “M.B.
-Cybis”, though!

 Another Surprise